-Coombe Farm Studios is a rural centre dedicated to growing creativity.
-Supported by a beautiful environment, great food & people who actively enable the creative process, it’s a place for making & showing work, for meaning-making and for learning.
+Coombe is a place where you can come and learn new skills, supported by a beautiful environment, great food & people who actively enable the creative process.
+It’s a place to make and show work, connect with nature, gain skills and get inspired.
 When Coombe opened in 1983, it was one of the first small artist-led centres offering week-long creative courses.
-Since then, over the past thirty years, we have built up an amazing network of people from all over the globe, and all walks of life and many of them come back each year.
+Since then, over the past thirty years, we have built up an amazing network of people from all over the world and many of them come back each year.

 Our small-scale allows us to be attentive to the simple things we believe make a great place to grow creativity – skills-based tuition from passionate professional artists, a relaxed atmosphere, a beautiful environment, a shared experience that can challenge and ignite a sense of wonder, delicious food and great company.